wilsonliaows/docs/_docs/salesforce-docs.markdown

 ## Connector information

 ### API version
-The Salesforce connector uses [JIRA Cloud REST API V2](https://docs.atlassian.com/jira/REST/cloud/).
+The Salesforce connector uses [Salesforce REST API V2](https://docs.atlassian.com/jira/REST/cloud/).

 ### Supported editions and versions
-The Salesforce connector works only with Salesforce cloud instances.
+The Salesforce connector works with all Salesforce cloud instances.

 ## How to connect to Salesforce on Workato